symfony/symfony-docs/reference/constraints/Language.rst

 Language
 ========

-Validates that a value is a valid language code.
+Validates that a value is a valid `ISO 639-1`_ language code.

 +----------------+------------------------------------------------------------------------+
 | Applies to     | :ref:`property or method <validation-property-target>`                 |